TerminalFi/ColoredComments/README.md

-# ColoredComments
+# Colored Comments
-The ColoredComments plugin was designed to help create more readible comments throughout your code.
+The Colored Comments plugin was designed to help create more readible comments throughout your code.
 It was heavily inspired by [Better Comments by aaron-bond
 ](https://github.com/aaron-bond/better-comments)

+# NOTICE !!
+If using the new verison run Generate/Regenerate Color Scheme

 ## Global Settings
 The following are global settings for ColoredComments